cravotics/cravotics/README.md

 ## 💼 Professional Experience
 **Graduate Teaching Assistant**
-College of Computer, Mathematical, and Natural Sciences, University of Maryland (Aug 2024 – Present)
+College of Computer, Mathematical, and Natural Sciences, University of Maryland (Aug 2024 – May 2025)
 - Assisted with a Robotics course in the Applied Machine Learning program, guiding students through concepts and techniques related to UAVs and machine learning.

 **Perception Engineer Intern**